 - Turn upside down so First Row is at the top (neckline) and face Wrong Sides together.

-- Whipstitch together sides and top sides leaving middle and armholes un-stitched.
+- Turn inside out (so Wrong Sides are on the outside).
+Whipstitch together sides and top sides leaving middle and armholes un-stitched.

 - For Top/Neck: Whipstitch about 7 inches in on each side leaving a 7.5 inch wide neck opening.